faizalhavid/ibm-learn/devops/jenkins/README.md

 - `changed`: This block will be executed if the pipeline or stage changes its status (e.g., from success to failure).
 - `aborted`: This block will be executed if the pipeline or stage is aborted.
 - `cleanup`: This block will be executed

+### Script

+The `script` directive allows you to write Groovy code within the pipeline.
+It is useful for executing complex logic, conditionals, and loops that cannot be easily expressed using the declarative syntax.
+The `script` block can be used within stages or as a standalone block in the pipeline.